louisponet/blog/content/posts/hello_world/index.md

 +++
-title = "Hello World, this is Mantra" date = 2024-05-05 description = "The current status and design overview of my hft trading engine, and an outline of the planned discussion topics related to it"
+title = "Hello World, this is Mantra" date = 2024-05-05 description = "The current status and design overview of my hft trading engine, and an outline of the planned discussion topics related to it."
 [taxonomies]
 tags =  ["mantra", "hft"]
 +++